SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 Logs should contain enough information in order to troubleshoot a problem when reported.
 For an API that is at least the request, response, and error stack trace.

+As code base grows developers will want to be able to turn on and off logging for different parts of the code.
+No need to turn on a bunch of log messages for code they are not working on.

 ## Notes